developmentseed/eoAPI/README.md

 ---
 ## License

 At Development Seed, we believe in open collaboration and making tools and data more accessible.
-In line with this ethos, we've explicitly chosen a less restrictive license for `eoAPI`.
+In line with this ethos, we've explicitly chosen a MIT license for `eoAPI`.

 For full license details, see [LICENSE](https://github.com/developmentseed/eoAPI/blob/main/LICENSE).